 Teaching

-I teach courses on infectious disease epidemiology, modelling infectious diseases, and vaccinology.
-I supervise masters and doctoral students on their thesis projects related to vaccine modelling, epidemiology, and economics.
+I teach infectious disease epidemiology, modelling infectious diseases, and health decision science across different modules.
+I organise the vaccinology short course and symposium.
+I supervise master's and doctoral students on their thesis projects related to vaccine impact modelling, epidemiology, and economics; interested students are welcome to get in touch with me.

 Research